ploymahloy/dev-journal/README.md

 8.27.2022
 - I ended up not having the Next Template modal fixed, but made a journal entry stating that I did so in an attempt in encourage me to make it happen.
 It worked, I'm not happy about the whole process because it was a stupid mistake, but I got it.
 I was wrapping the Artworks in an anchor tag that had the open function, and because the modal was nested in the anchor, I was not able to toggle the open/close state.
 All I need to do is make that sucka responsive and we're officially done as it is already deployed.
 Of course, I'll need to make sure I update the build; which I haven't done with Next before.
 I may get a job in 2024 at this rate, Jesus, Mary, and Joseph.
+- Got the Next Template project update and all that.
+The only issue is in the logo.
+For some reason that specific Google font is not working so I added a backup font just to put a band-aid on it for the time being.
+I'm very pleased to know that all I have to focus on for the remained of this process is the loop station/beat maker/song maker; which will ultimately be the death of me.

 8.26.2022
 - Just deployed the next template to Vercel.
 It was suprisingly easy, but the errors I had to fix didn't show until the build failed .
 The failures listed were stupid stuff like "you have to use a &983475 whatever instead of a `'`.
 Anyway, I need to finish the song maker so I can finally deploy my personal site and apply to jobs!